 For the above experiments, our expected results are as follows:

+1.In the laboratory: no expression of phytase, engineered bacteria do not commit suicide.

+2.In the intestine: expression of phytase, engineered bacteria do not commit suicide.

+3.In the excrement: no expression of phytase, engineered bacteria commit suicide.

+Fig.21.
+Simulated expressions of engineered bacteria in three different stages.

 In our project, phytase and kill switch, which are core parts, play important roles and may cause bad results if they are non-functional.
 We assumed unexpected results caused by them, speculated possible reasons and proposed treatments respectively.

 So how can we find out possible reasons?
-Generally, we can observe phenomena of experiments, such as fluorescence, hydrolysis circle.
+Generally, we can only observe phenomena of experiments, such as fluorescence and hydrolysis circle.
 However, we know that every phenomenon is caused by corresponding proteins.
 For example, only if green fluorescence proteins are expressed, can we detect green fluorescence.
 In this perspective, we can speculate possible reasons according to the common process of producing protein: transcription of the relevant gene, translation of mRNA, proper protein folding and configuration, secretion from cells (if necessary) and enzyme activity.

 PHYTASE(ycD)